by Susan Flantzer © Unofficial Royalty 2015

 He had three elder siblings:

 Edward’s reign was short-lived.
 On March 18, 978 while visiting Æthelred and his mother, Edward was stabbed to death.
-Although Æthelred was not personally suspected of participation, it appears that the murder was committed by his supporters, and the specter of his half-brother’s murder hung over him for the rest of his life.
+Although Æthelred was not suspected of participation, it appears that his supporters committed the murder, and the specter of his half-brother’s murder hung over him for the rest of his life.
 Edward is recognized as a saint in the Eastern Orthodox Church, the Roman Catholic Church, and the Anglican Church, and is known as Saint Edward the Martyr.

 Around 985, Æthelred married Ælfgifu of York, daughter of Thored, Ealdorman of York. Ælfgifu appears to have died by 1002, possibly in childbirth. Æthelred and Ælfgifu’s known children are: